yahoojp-marketing/ads-data-management-api-documents/README.md

 ## English

 API Reference for Yahoo!
-Ads Data Management API.
+JAPAN Ads Data Management API.

+In case there are any discrepancies between the Japanese and English references, the Japanese version shall be considered correct.

 - [Conversion API](/docs_en/conversion-api.md)
 - [Conversion API Tag (For Server-side Google Tag Manager)](/docs_en/conversion-api-tag.md)